Temerty Faculty of Medicine ↗ MD Program ↗

 All-inclusive rent is rarely a deal.

 "Utilities included" usually means the landlord has built a margin into the price.
-For a single occupant, hydro and internet typically run $80–120/month combined — much less than the markup on inclusive listings.
+For a single occupant, hydro and internet typically run $80–120/month combined, which is much less than the markup on most inclusive listings.

 Tenant insurance is worth it.